agoncal/agoncal-training-javaee6-advanced/before/04-Service/INSTALL.md

 Copy the `service` package to `cdbookstore/src/main/test/org/agoncal/training/javaee6adv`

-## Code the services until the tests pass

 ## Add producers to the Resources class

 * Produce the `EntityManager`
 * Produce a `Logger` with an `InjectionPoint`

+## Code the services until the tests pass

+* Get rid of `EntityManager` in REST enpoints and instead call the services
+* Get rid of `EntityManager` in JSF backing beans and instead call the services
-## Add the produced EntityManager and Logger to the services and run the tests
+* Add the produced `EntityManager` and `Logger` to the services

 ## Deploy the application on JBoss application server